dsl-logo

 5. Your personal & business credit profile

-During the application process, lenders will check your business credit score and the credit rating of your company directors.
+Lenders check your business credit score and the credit rating of your company directors.
 They want to see a history of responsible credit management.
 Having a good credit score will qualify you for a lower rate and vice versa.
+Based on our analysis of various business lending criteria, lenders generally look for a minimum director credit score of 500-600 and a minimum company credit score of 475-500.

 6. Whether it’s a dealer, auction or private sale

-On the other hand, lenders tend to charge higher rates for equipment purchased through a private sale or at auction.
+Interest rates are generally lower if you buy equipment via a licensed dealership, as you typically get a statutory warranty (a warranty that covers defects on goods) with the purchase.
+Lenders tend to charge higher rates for equipment purchased through a private sale or at auction.
 Some lenders may apply a 0.50-1% rate loading on those purchases.
 Additionally, some lenders will only allow certain types of equipment to be purchased privately or at auction (namely primary equipment).

-7. Whether you’re a homeowner
+7. Whether you’re a homeowner (asset backed)

 Business borrowers who own a home or residential property in Australia generally qualify for lower interest rates compared to renters.
 Homeowners are ‘asset-backed borrowers’ who are considered less risky from a lender’s perspective.
 That’s because they may be able to borrow against their home equity to settle their outstanding debt.